-Students who are not mastering ELA, Math, Science or Social Studies essential skills may be required to stay after school with his/her teacher for remediation.
+Students who are not mastering ELA, math, science, or social studies essential skills may be required to stay after school with their teacher for remediation.
 This is an expectation.
-Students who fail to stay on the assigned days will be removed from reward time and/or school-sponsored non-educational fieldtrips and tours.
-Parents/guardians will be notified by the classroom teacher 24-hours in advance and a late bus will be provided for students who live in district on the days of remediation.
+Students who fail to stay on the assigned days will be removed from reward time and/or school-sponsored non-educational field trips and tours.
+Parents/guardians will be notified by the classroom teacher 24 hours in advance, and a late bus will be provided for students who live in district on the days of remediation.